 “Historical Ecology of Waorani Ridgetops, Ecuadorian Amazon” National Geographic.
 Co-PI with William Baleé, Tulane University.
 Co_PIs William Balée and Tod Swanson.
 Funded: 2019-2020. $28,125

 You Will Miss Them When they are Gone: Insects are Disappearing at an alarming rate that could be disastrous for the planet.
 National Geographic Issue, 05, 2020.
-Photographed and researched at Iyarina Station, Gomataon Extension, Río Nushino (among other sites) by photographer David Liittschwager and team.
+Photographed in part at Iyarina Station, Gomataon Extension, Río Nushino by photographer David Liittschwager and team.

 Building Human Capacity